Table of contentsClick link to navigate to the desired location

 - 1F in HEX = 31 in decimal

-Hexadecimal code is widely used in programming, especially for the representation of memory addresses, colors in web design, and other cases where compactness and convenience of bit information representation are important.
+The hexadecimal code is widely used in programming, especially for representing memory addresses, colors in web design, and other cases where compactness and convenience of representing binary information are important.

-What is HEX color and how does it work?
+What is a HEX color and how does it work?

-HEX color uses hexadecimal code to represent colors in web design and other digital media.
-Each HEX color consists of six characters that represent triples of values for red (R), green (G), and blue (B) channels.
-Displayed in #RRGGBB format, where each even character corresponds to one byte (eight-bit value) for each color.
+HEX color uses a hexadecimal code to represent colors in web design and other digital media.
+Each HEX color consists of six symbols that represent triplets of values for the red (R), green (G), and blue (B) channels.
+It is displayed in the format #RRGGBB, where each pair of symbols corresponds to one byte (eight-bit value) for each color.

 For example: